Related Articles

 10. Abysmal font

-Finding the right typeface is essential to the readability and legibility of your web content (two different things by the way).
+Finding the right typeface is essential to the readability and legibility of your web content (

 If your content is hard to read (e.g., is too small, compact, etc.), it will sabotage your content marketing efforts.
 To adequately absorb your content, visitors must be able to read it first.
 Which is why font is so important.